bitcraze/bitcraze-website/src/documentation/wiki/hackrf-nrf.md

 ---
 layout: page
-title: HackRF and NRF
+title: Sniffing nRF24 with GNU Radio and HackRF
 page_id: hackrf-nrf
 ---

-## Sniffing nRF24 with GNU Radio and HackRF

 Thanks to a software from [Cyber Explorer](http://blog.cyberexplorer.me/2014/01/sniffing-and-decoding-nrf24l01-and.html) it is possible to sniff the NRF24 radio packet using an SDR radio.